Structural intelligence

 Captures changes in a storm’s internal organization using a governed set of structural metrics.
 Designed to complement—not replace—existing hazard models.

-A structural priming signal derived from storm organization, symmetry, and burst patterns.
-Highlights periods where storms may be structurally receptive to rapid changes.
+Composite structural readiness channels derived from storm organization, symmetry, and burst patterns.
+Highlight periods where storms may be structurally receptive to rapid changes.

 Enterprise SDK

-Lightweight Python and REST clients for seamless integration into insurance, reinsurance, or research modeling workflows.
+Python SDK client for seamless integration into insurance, reinsurance, or research modeling workflows.

 Frozen Validation Harness